parente/tott/doc/setup.rst

 #.
 Back on the GitHub site, paste the entire output into the Key field.
 #.
 Click Add key.

 Your GitHub account is now ready for use.
-We'll test it in a few minutes to confirm everything is configured.
-For the moment, confirm that your ``/vagrant`` directory on your *tottbox* and the ``tott_dir`` on your host box look something like:
+We'll test it in a few minutes to confirm your environment is configured properl.
+For the moment, check that the ``/vagrant`` directory on your *tottbox* and the ``tott_dir`` on your host box look something like:

 .. code-block:: console